 To become a Christian, a person must repent (change his heart and mind) of his sins, and this many people are not willing to do even though Jesus said, “Except ye repent, ye shall all likewise perish” (Luke 13:3, KJV).

 In his book entitled Basic Christianity, John Stott says on page 18,

 We know that to find God and to accept Jesus Christ would be a very inconvenient experience.
 It would involve rethinking of our whole outlook on life and the readjustment of our whole manner of life.
 And it is a combination of intellectual and moral cowardice which makes us hesitate.
 We do not find because we do not seek.
 We do not seek because we do not want to find, and we know that the way to be certain of not finding is not to seek.

 Unwillingness to Believe in the Supernatural

-Unwillingness to believe in the supernatural is a fourth reason that people don’t trust in Jesus Christ.
-Many people assume that everything that happens is in accord with their own experiences, which usually don’t include the supernatural.
+Unwillingness to believe in the supernatural is a fourth reason that people do not trust in Jesus Christ.
+Many people assume that everything that happens is in accord with their own experiences, which usually do not include the supernatural.
 Therefore, they reject miracles and all other supernatural experiences, including those mentioned in the Bible.
 By ruling out the supernatural, they rule out much of what the Bible says about Jesus Christ.